-She is currently the clinical lead for the muscle service at Oswestry, a tertiary referral centre for patients with neuromuscular conditions, both paediatric and adults, and this has recently been awarded 'centre of excellence' by MDUK.
-She also works at Birmingham children's hospital, running the neuromuscular service.
-Clinically she is involved in the diagnosis and care of a broad spectrum of patients with neuromuscular diseases.
+She is currently the Clinical Lead for the Muscle service at Oswestry, a tertiary referral centre for patients with neuromuscular conditions, both paediatric and adults, and this has recently been awarded 'Centre of Excellence' status by MDUK.
+She also works at Birmingham Children's Hospital, running the neuromuscular service.
+Clinically, she is involved in the diagnosis and care of a broad spectrum of patients with neuromuscular diseases.

 She continues an active interest in research; recently receiving a grant for an FSHD exercise study, and collaborates with many colleagues both in the UK and aboard in various projects, advisory panels and working groups.
-She is medical monitor for FOR-DMD an international steroid trial in DMD and is on the steering committee for the FSHD international registry
+She is the Medical Monitor for FOR-DMD, an international steroid trial in DMD, and is on the Steering Committee for the FSHD International Registry

-I qualified from Keele University in 2005 with a first in physiotherapy.
-I started work at the Neuromuscular Centre in Winsford, Treating and managing adults with NMD.
+I qualified from Keele University in 2005 with a first in Physiotherapy.
+I started working at the Neuromuscular Centre in Winsford, treating and managing adults with NMD.
 This involved a range of interventions from stretching programmes, musculoskeletal assessments and treatment through to hydrotherapy and exercise prescription.

-I have undertaken further study at Keele University obtaining a Post Grad Diploma (physio) in 2012.
+I have also undertaken further study at Keele University obtaining a Postgraduate Diploma (Physio) in 2012.
 I have attended a variety of external conferences concerned with the care and management of NMD patients.

-I have qualified as a consultant in paediatric neurodisability and neuromuscular disorders.
-I have been working in this position since 2012.
-I have experience in both paediatrics and adults neuromuscular conditions allowing me to manage these conditions lifelong from the time of presentation.
+I have qualified as a consultant in paediatric neurodisability and neuromuscular disorders and have been working in this position since 2012.
+I have experience in both paediatrics and adults neuromuscular conditions, allowing me to manage these conditions lifelong from the time of presentation.
 I am Royal College representative for NICE in neurodisability sub-speciality.